Skip to main content

 • Create a new Serial session

-• Select the CH340 serial port, Baud rate 115200
+• Select the CH340 serial port, baud rate 115200

 3. System Startup Verification